Everything PR News

 Frequently Asked Questions

-What is happening with federal cannabis rescheduling in 2026?+
+What happened with federal cannabis rescheduling in 2026?

-Most major platforms continue to restrict or prohibit cannabis advertising as of mid-2026, though policies vary by sub-category (CBD vs THC) and jurisdiction.
+Most major platforms continue to restrict or prohibit cannabis advertising as of mid-2026, regardless of Schedule III status for medical operations.
+Policies vary by sub-category (CBD vs THC) and jurisdiction.
 Brands should verify current platform policy before assuming any change.

 EPR Editorial Team